A great plume of smoke, ash and gas has erupted from Mt Tongariro, prompting an aviation red alert.

 Ms Alexander-Turia said a flyover later today would confirm whether everyone had made it off the mountain safely.

-The eruption prompted an aviation alert increase from yellow to red.
+The eruption prompted an aviation alert increase to orange.

 Sara Page from GeoNet said the alert was upgraded because the eruption was underway with ``significant ash in the atmosphere''.

 Air New Zealand said there may be delays or cancellations on domestic services to airports east of the mountain.

 But the airline said it would adjust flight routes and altitudes if required ensuring aircraft remain clear of any ash.

 GNS Science duty volcanologist Nico Fournier told APNZ there was one eruption, ``essentially one explosion, and it was not sustained''.